I like to see it lap the Miles

 Bring on the tough stuff - there’s not just one right answer.

-- Congratulations!
-You've figured out that it's a train.
-If this is a poem about a manmade invention, why bother with all of this animal imagery?
+- If this is a poem about a train, a manmade invention, why bother with all of this animal imagery?

 - What are the speaker's feelings about the train?
 She says that she "likes" to see it as it speeds by – is that the only emotion she expresses, or might her feelings be more complicated?